Intestate succession in Virginia determines who inherits your property when you die without a will.

-Intestate succession in Virginia provides for an even more detailed line of succession after this point–you can read further in Va.
-Code § 64.2-200.
+Intestate succession in Virginia provides for an even more detailed line of succession after this point.

 Keep in mind that this is the default succession path for an individual who dies in an uncomplicated family situation.

-Complications that occurred during life, such as divorce and remarriage may affect succession, and who inherits what share of an estate.
-Keep reading below for these more detailed intestate succession rules.
+Complications that occurred during life, such as divorce and remarriage, may affect the succession process.

 Monetary accounts such as savings, stocks, shares, bonds and cash also count towards probate property.

 Property that doesn’t go through intestate succession includes property placed in a living trust, pay-on-death accounts, retirement funds, property held in tenancy by the entirety or joint tenancy, and more.

 With intestate succession in Virginia, family members become de facto beneficiaries of your estate, that is, the property that passes through the probate process.